MrStahlfelge/mosaik/README.md

 ## Modules

 ### common-model
-Java.
+Java 7.
 Base models Mosaik library works on.

 No dependencies.
 For use in Mosaik executors and dApps.

+### common-model-ktx
+Kotlin.
+Kotlin-friendly extensions for Mosaik common models, for example a Kotlin DSL to build App View Contents.

+Depends on common-model, Kotlin-std.

 ### serialization-gson
-Java.
+Java 7.
 Json schema definition and reference implementation of serialization and deserialization of common-model classes.

 Depends on common-model, Gson.
 For use in Mosaik executors and dApps.

 ### serialization-jackson
-Java.
+Java 8.
 Json serialization of common-model classes.

 Depends on common-model, jackson.
 For use in Mosaik dApps, mostly intended to be used with Spring.